-As states around the country consider when and how to reopen the economy, employers are faced with a new challenge: how to balance what’s needed for your business and what’s safe for your workers.
+As the economy reopens and we all settle into a strange new normal, employers are faced with a new challenge: how to resume business while balancing what’s safe for your workers.
 You’re likely stocking up on cleaning supplies and masks, retrofitting workspaces and rearranging floorplans.
 But to fully support your workers, there’s more to consider than hygiene and health.

 The COVID pandemic has impacted every facet of employee wellness: physical, financial, emotional, and social.
 Many of your employees are coping with intense stress and worry, health challenges, or financial setbacks, and returning to work may be overwhelming.
 They might be afraid they’ll increase their risk of transmission to themselves or their families, wondering what protections will be in place, or worrying whether their job is secure.
 So how can you support the mental health of your employees as they return to work?
 How can you help them feel safe in the workplace?

 Businesses are facing intense financial stress and difficult choices, and most are anxious to resume operations as quickly as possible to begin to recover their revenue.
 But for the people that drive your business, the road to recovery may be a lot slower.
 While it may feel costly to slow production, limit customers in your stores, or work at partial capacity, the measures you take now to protect your employees will pay off down the road.

 Trust in your employer has been shown to be a key predictor of employee satisfaction, and high job satisfaction leads to greater employee productivity and employee retention.
 Planning out and enforcing strong safety procedures, ensuring everyone has the space and the PPE they need, and proactively communicating all you’re planning to do to protect their health will build invaluable trust and confidence in your leadership at a critical time.